-The petition is deposited to the Bureau of the National Assembly.
+The petition is deposited to the Bureau of the Assembly of the Deputies of the People.

 The right of amendment belongs to the Deputies and to the Government whatever the origin of the text may be.

 The ordinance [l'ordonnance] is an act signed by the President of Faso, after deliberation of the Council of Ministers, within the domains reserved to the law and in the cases specified in Articles 103, 107 and 119 of this Constitution.
 It enters into force on its publication.